New York Mets facts for kids

 1991–92

+During the 1991 season, the Mets were actually in contention for much of the season, closing to within 2.5 games of the front-running Pirates at one point.
+In the latter half, however, the bottom completely fell out and Harrelson was fired with a week left to go in the season, replaced by third base coach Mike Cubbage for the final games.
 This was seen as the end for Jefferies in New York as he would be traded to the Kansas City Royals in the offseason.
 The season ended on a high note, however, as David Cone pitched a one-hit shutout against the Phillies at Veterans Stadium, in which he struck out 19 batters, tying the National League regulation game record (first set by former Met Tom Seaver).
 With all of the personal problems swirling around the Mets after the 1986 championship, the Mets tried to rebuild using experienced superstars.
 They picked up Eddie Murray for over $3 million, Bobby Bonilla for over $6 million.
 They also traded McReynolds and Jefferies for one-time World Series hero Bret Saberhagen and his $3 million contract, along with signing veteran free agent pitcher Frank Tanana for $1.5 million.
 The rebuilding was supported by the slogan, "Hardball Is Back".

-The experiment of building a team via free agency quickly flopped as Saberhagen and Coleman were soon injured and spent more time on the disabled list than on the field, and Bonilla exhibited unprofessional behavior towards members of the press, once threatening a reporter by saying, "I'll show you The Bronx" [1].
-Popular pitcher David Cone was dealt to the Toronto Blue Jays during the 1992 season for Ryan Thompson and Jeff Kent.
+The experiment of building a team via free agency quickly flopped as Saberhagen and Vince Coleman were soon injured and spent more time on the disabled list than on the field, and Bonilla exhibited unprofessional behavior towards members of the press, once threatening a reporter by saying, "I'll show you The Bronx" [1]. .....
+Meanwhile, popular pitcher David Cone was dealt to the Toronto Blue Jays during the 1992 season for Ryan Thompson and Jeff Kent.
 While the move was widely criticized by fans of both teams, the Jays went on to win the 1992 World Series.
 Their descent was chronicled by the book The Worst Team Money Could Buy: The Collapse Of The New York Mets (ISBN: 0-8032-7822-5) by Mets beat writers Bob Klapisch and John Harper.

 1993